Obligation for Non-Residents to Maintain Michigan No-Fault Insurance

 Lawyer Commentary on No-Fault Statute: MCL 500.3102

-Specifically, non-residents may not operate, or allow another person to operate an automobile in Michigan for more than a total of 30 days in any year.
-However, if the non-resident insures the automobile there is no criminal penalty.
+Specifically, nonresidents may not operate – nor may they allow another person to operate – an automobile in Michigan for more than a total of 30 days in any year without maintaining No-Fault insurance on the vehicle.

 Insurance Attorneys of Michigan Auto Law